mmckechney/SqlBuildManager/docs/change_notes.md

 # SQL Build Manager Change Notes

+### Version 13.0.0

+- *ADDED:* New option to leverage Azure Service Bus Topic as a database target source.
+See the [Azure Batch](azure_batch.md) docs for more detail
+- *ADDED:* New command option `--settingsfilekey`, a key for the encryption of sensitive information in the settings file.
+If provided when saving the settings file, it of course must also be provided when using the settings file.
+This version moved away from a static (and not really secure) encryption key used prior.
+The argument value can be either the key string or a file path to a key file.
+The key may also be 'silently' provided by setting a `sbm-settingsfilekey` Environment variable.
+If not provided a machine value will be used.
+- *FIXED:* Modified unit tests to Close and Flush loggers to avoid file locking issues

 ### Version 12.1.0

 - *UPDATED:* Removed log4net logging.
 Unified logging via ILogger created in SqlBuildManager.Loggging.
 Implements Serilog